SAPhow/SAP.how/_posts/ewm-design/2020-02-21-how-combined-picking-works.md

 2. Check that this is a case relevant for your development.
 3. Empty `ORDIM_CONFIRM-BATCHID` and `TT_ORDIM_CONFIRM-BATCHID`.

-### Allow confirmation of multiple tasks with different batches
+### Allow confirmation of multiple tasks with different batches at the same time

 1. FM `/SCWM/RF_PICK_PICPMT_PB` needs to be enhanced (from my point of view it is easier to create a custom version of corresponding FM and use it with RF